Universal Life Insurance – A Complicated Product or Just What YOU Need?

 In the early years of a Universal Life insurance policy, the premiums are way higher than if you bought Term Insurance.

 If you are on a tight budget, this product probably isn’t for you.
 Sometimes people skimp on coverage because they are looking for cheaper premiums.
 DON’T do that.
 This applies to whole life as well.

-You’re better off buying the right amount of term insurance rather than being underinsured with a Universal Life Insurance product.
+You’re better off buying the right amount of term insurance rather than being underinsured with a Universal Life or Whole Life Insurance product.